GOD’S VIEW ON THE FLESH (Part 2)

-The primary reason why the Law could not save any man is because of the weakness of the flesh.
-We all were born totally depraved, corrupt and bankrupt, and so could not keep all of God’s commandments perfectly or continually without stumbling in one point.
+The primary reason the Law could not save any man is because of the weakness of the flesh.
+We all were born totally depraved, corrupt, and bankrupt, and so could not keep all of God’s commandments perfectly or continually without stumbling in one point.

-The Scripture clearly testifies that the Law was weakened by the flesh.
+The Scripture testifies that the flesh weakened the Law.